List of American Basketball Association broadcasters: 1969–70

 WGBS broadcast the Miami Floridians of the American Basketball Association for three of their four seasons of existence, taking over from WOCN (1450 AM) in 1969.

 During the New York Nets' ABA years, announcers included Marty Glickman, Marv Albert's brothers Al Albert and Steve Albert, baseball Hall of Fame pitcher Bob Gibson, Bob Goldsholl, as well as John Sterling and Mike DiTomasso.
 The latter two joined the club's move into the NBA.

-WDCA 20 continued to promote itself as a sports station, airing 10 games of the Washington Caps of the American Basketball Association in the 1969–70 season and serving as the originating station for Baltimore Bullets basketball even though the team had not yet moved to Washington.
+WDCA 20 continued to promote itself as a sports station, with plans to air 10 games of the Washington Caps of the American Basketball Association in the 1969–70 season and serving as the originating station for Baltimore Bullets basketball even though the team had not yet moved to Washington.
+However, that contract would be terminated before Christmas.

+The Carolina Cougars announced ambitious plans to broadcast games across the state, but abandoned that plan after repeated technical difficulties at the originating station in Charlotte forced the issue.